Who We Are

 The first book Lucas read was Mike Mulligan and His Steam Shovel, story and pictures by Lanesville legend Virginia Lee Burton.
 The book Lucas has read the most times is Kurt Vonnegut’s Cat’s Cradle.

 Caroline Harvey is an author, educator, and activist who believes in reading and writing as a powerful path for overcoming adversity, discovering vibrant health, and affecting real social change.
-Her grandparents owned a home near Niles Beach, taken long ago in a storm, and she is proud to be the third generation of her family to call Gloucester home.
+Her grandparents owned a home near Niles Beach, taken long ago in a storm, and she is proud to be among four generations of her family to call Gloucester home.
 A writing professor at Berklee College of Music for almost a decade, Caroline continues to tour and lecture worldwide with original writing and curriculum.
 A featured writer at the 2014 World Parks Congress in Sydney, AU, and a recipient of an artist’s grant from the US Embassy in Serbia, Caroline has shared stages, classrooms, and publishing credits with such writers and lyricists as Danez Smith, Livingston Taylor, Mos Def (now Yasiin Bey), Mary Lambert, Melissa Ferrick, and Gillian Welch.
 As a co-owner of Dogtown Bookshop, Caroline loves to connect people with the books that will heal, inspire, and enrich their lives, and is passionate about helping new and experienced writers hone their own creative voices.

 The first book Caroline read was The Carrot Seed by Ruth Krauss, pictures by Crockett Johnson.
 The book Caroline has read the most times is J.D.
 Salinger’s Catcher in the Rye.
+For more, visit caroline-harvey.com.